America, 1776

 To understand this moment, then, we need to understand the mind of someone who looks at current events from a point outside of them.
 Looking at the world as an outsider reduces the power of propaganda.
 And if the ruler doesn’t have myths and legends that will make the masses swell with emotion, he’s left with convincing people to slave their lives away for his benefit.
 And that’s precisely what failed in the colonies.

 The British Americans of 1776 had lost their bias toward rulership.
-They no longer gave it the benefit of the doubt at all times.
+They no longer gave it a continual benefit of the doubt.
 The began to see power for what it was, not what it was promoted as.
 As a result, power could no longer hold its grip.
 The farmers, mechanics and so on lost their awe for “the institution,” and walked away from it.
 The Americans who still supported the king were mainly those who had something go gain from it (a considerable percentage), and, of course, those who wanted to believe the old myths.

 Bear in mind that Americans had been fending for themselves for a long time.
 They knew from actual practice that they really didn’t need the king.